 The TSS Earnslaw is one of the world’s oldest and largest remaining coal-fired steamships and has graced Lake Wakatipu in Queenstown since 1912.
-She is the last of a long line of coal-burning steamers used on the lake to ferry people and goods to inaccessible areas on the shores of Lake Wakatipu from as early as 1863.
+She is the last of a long line of coal-burning steamers used on the lake to ferry people and goods to inaccessible areas on the shores of Lake Whakatipu from as early as 1863.

 She was built by J.McGregor and Co. in Dunedin at a cost of £20,850 and when construction was finally completed, she was dismantled, with all the quarter-inch steel hull plates numbered for reconstruction.
-The pieces were transported to Kingston at the southern end of Lake Wakatipu by train where the ship was reassembled, much like a jig-saw puzzle.
-The ship was named after Mount Earnslaw, a 2889-metre peak at the head of Lake Wakatipu.
+The pieces were transported to Kingston at the southern end of Lake Whakatipu by train where the ship was reassembled, much like a jig-saw puzzle.
+The ship was named after Mount Earnslaw, a 2889-metre peak at the head of Lake Whakatipu.

 Queenstown experienced a population influx after gold was discovered in the Arrow River in 1862.
 The lack of roading in the region made it far more convenient to use sail and steam ships to transport the gold across the lake from Queenstown to Kingston to be transported further south by road to Dunedin or Invercargill.
 This transport route became even more convenient when eventually a railway was established between Kingston and Gore in the 1890s.
 The train service was used to bring in machinery to be used for gold mining and as there was still no road from Queenstown to Kingston or Glenorchy, ship transport across the lake was vital.
 The train service came to be known at the Kingston Flyer.